ArctiqTeam/e-google-IaaS-lab1/readme.md

 ### Load Balancer

-In the workshop directory create a file called **loadbalancer.tf** and open it in the editor.
+In the workshop directory create a file called **loadbalancers.tf** and open it in the editor.

 ```
 resource "google_compute_target_pool" "webserver_pool" {